No Comments

 However, Google and Microsoft have found that cracked versions of Cobalt Strike are being misused by cybercriminals for post-exploitation purposes.

-Palo Alto Networks Unit 42 reports that this involves a payload called Beacon, which uses text-based profiles called Malleable C2 to change Beacon’s web traffic to avoid detection.
+Palo Alto Networks Unit 42 reports that this involves a payload called Beacon.
+It uses text-based profiles called Malleable C2 to change Beacon’s web traffic to avoid detection.

 “Cobalt Strike is a legitimate tool, but cybercriminals have exploited it,” said Paul Foster, director of threat leadership at the NCA.